TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

 ## Can I use an external cartridge dumping tool to get the game files?

-Because these tools only dump the information from the cartridge, they will only have the base game and firmware stored on them, which is not enough for TKMM to function.
+Because these tools only dump the information from the cartridge, they will only have the base game and firmware stored on them.

-Additionally, in order for these to be used, you must dump the `title.keys` and `prod.keys` files, and you will need to dump an update for the game.
+These tools cannot be used to dump the <code>title.keys</code> and <code>prod.keys</code> files, or an update of the game, which are required for TKMM to function.

 ---